jyudt/WarframeTradeMacro/README.md

   ### Reward Selector (default - ctrl+k):
   Run at the end of a fissure to show prices of rewards.
   ### Ducat Manager (default - ctrl+b):
   Run in the Ducat Kiosk to show all items above a certain Ducat per plat price point.
+NOTE: May confuse items occasionally but prices are accurate to the item displayed
   ### Relic Manager (default - ctrl+j):
   Displays all vaulted relics.
   ### Exit Program (default - ctrl+alt+e):